IreneZoi/HATS_HRT/README.md

 git clone https://github.com/IreneZoi/HATS_HRT.git das2025_hrt
 ```

 On the left you should see the `das2025_hrt` directory you created.
 Double click to go in it.
 Now double click on the notebook [HeavyResonanceTagging.ipynb](HeavyResonanceTagging.ipynb).
-Select the Python3 (Safe mode kernel).
+Select the Python3 (Safe mode) kernel.

 #### Exercise